Request Assistance

 • Tribal affiliation

 • Ask current, potential, and previous kinship/grandfamilies what barriers keep them from participating in group and/or individual meetings.
 Try to remove these obstacles.
-Common barriers to attendance include, but are not limited to, work obligations during meeting times, unfamiliar meeting technology, the location (due to commuting time, the cost of gas, and/or the availability of public transit), a lack of child care, and the venue (e.g., government buildings, including schools, can be stressful and traumatic places for many people; other buildings may not be accessible for individuals with disabilities).
+Common barriers to attendance include, but are not limited to, work obligations during meeting times, a lack of familiarity with or access to meeting technology, the location (due to commuting time, the cost of gas, and/or the availability of public transit), a lack of child care, and the venue (e.g., government buildings, including schools, can be stressful and traumatic places for many people; other buildings may not be accessible for individuals with disabilities).

 • Make room for everyone to speak, those who are quiet as well as those who are eager to contribute, by creating opportunities—both formal and informal—to seek feedback and tailor your services to the needs of the families you partner with.
 Create a community council, and include caregiver voices as an integral part of every programming discussion and decision.
 Establish clear guidelines on how members of a group will interact and resolve disagreements so that everyone feels comfortable.
 Conduct an annual survey to assess your effectiveness; be transparent about the results and how they will be used.